 If your computer is utilizing all IRQs, unfortunately there are only a few ways around this, which can be very complicated.
 The first and easiest way would be to attempt to remove devices from the computer to allow IRQs to become free or substitute for external devices.
 The other option would be to attempt to assign the IRQ settings to IRQ settings that may already be used by another device.
 However, when doing this, it is recommended that you choose a device that is not going to be frequently used.
 Windows may report that there is a device conflicting; however, in some instances the devices can work on the same IRQ the devices but will not be able to work at the same time.

 No, unfortunately with PCs they are limited to 00-15, even the latest PCs have this limitation.
 However, you can add devices such as a SCSI card to the computer, daisy chain a hard drive and CD-ROM drive and other hardware devices, and because the SCSI card uses ID addresses, when the hardware devices are hooked up to the SCSI card, they will not be taking an IRQ.
-Therefore, you will be able to utilize up to 7 devices on one IRQ.
+Therefore, seven devices could be used on one IRQ.
 Another recommended connection to PC computers would be the USB port, which allows up to 127 devices to be connected at once using only one IRQ.